mubarakebb/Email-Spam-Detection-System/README.md

 to the trained model for prediction.
 Django framework is used to manage the frontend and the backend.

 * Create an email spam detection system.
+* Dataset contain both spam and not spam mail.
 * Create a Logistic Regression Model using machine Learning.
 * Fetch/collect user input and feed into the Model
 * Analysis user input and make prediction.